 Ever spent the night in a hotel?
 Sure.
 But do you know the hospitality business from an employee’s perspective?
 This book explores this industry and the author shares a few secrets and tips.
 You will never see your hotel room the same way again!

 Nickel and Dimed: On (Not) Getting by in America

 Barbara Ehrenreich goes undercover as an unskilled worker to reveal the dark side of American prosperity.
 How do minimum-wage employees get by?
 How hard is it to move up the ladder?
 This is a fascinating tour in the land of fast food, big-box stores and hotels.

 Overbooked: The Exploding Business of Travel and Tourism

 People travel more and they travel further.
 But how does it impact countries around the world?
 This book explores the booming tourism industry and it may make you reconsider where (and how) you will take your next trip.
 From ecotourism in Costa Rica to angry residents in Venice, from China to the USA, gain a new perspective on your role as a tourist!

 Adulting: How to Become a Grown-up in 468 Easy(ish) Steps

 Even if you are technically an adult, this book offers practical tips and advice everyone can benefit from!
 Because really… who knows it all?

-A comprehensive books exploring finding the work, getting paid for it, plus health care, taxes, setting up an office, marketing, and so on.
+A comprehensive book exploring finding the work, getting paid for it, plus healthcare, taxes, setting up an office, marketing, and so on.
 Some chapters may not be relevant for a Canadian audience (i.e. healthcare insurance) but it’s a great reference book anyway.

 Parenting books can be very patronizing—this one, on the other side, explores how various cultural groups around the world raise their kids.
 It’s entertaining and offers a different perspective on parenting.